 Michelin Star Restaurants Bristol- Casamia Review:

-Fabulous food served in a beautiful room by passionate and friendly people?
-If this is your thing, Casamia in Bristol is the place for you.
+Our first break to this fabulous city!
+So much to see and do, we struggled to fit into our two day break in Bristol.
+The reason for our visit?
+Fabulous food served in a beautiful room by passionate and friendly people, namely Casamia.
 If you don’t, then I am afraid we will never be friends!
 This classy Michelin star restaurant Bristol is perfect for that special occasion or treat.

 We are made to feel at home straight away by being taken on a tour around the kitchen- what a treat!
 Fascinated, we marvelled at the pristine kitchen, the calm atmosphere, and the amazing ingredients around us.
 Dedicated and focused chefs still found the time to smile and say hello to us.
 This was clearly going to be an exceptional meal.